12.4. Edit/delete a user

 CP_EditDeleteUsers

-In this block you can specify some restrictions for a user on allowed instance types and price types.
-Here you can specify:
+In this block you can specify some restrictions for a specific user on allowed instance types, price types, jobs visibility, etc.

 CP_EditDeleteUsers